an-sh/chat-service/README.md

 ### Tutorial

-On a server, lets define the user authentication function, as the service is relying on an extern auth function.
+On a server, define the user authentication function, as the service is relying on an extern auth function.
 A user just needs to pass an auth check, no explicit user adding step is required.

 ```javascript
 function onConnect(service, id) {